You are here: Urology Textbook > Surgery (procedures) > Ureteroscopy

 Lithotripsy of ureteral stones:

 Larger ureteral stones cannot be extracted in toto, they need a lithotripsy in the ureter.
-Afterwards, the fragments can be removed.
+Afterward, the fragments can be removed.

 The following possibilities for ureteroscopic lithotripsy exist: